 It is also in Chico you will find the third largest municipal park in California behind Golden Gate Park in San Francisco and Griffin Park in Los Angeles.
 At 3,750 acres Bidwell Park is a unique urban park and nature preserve.
 It is so vast it ranks among the top 25 largest parks in the nation.

 Annie Bidwell – John Bidwell’s widow – donated much of the land to Chico for a park in 1910.

-In the distance as freeway turns into highway several miles out of Chico you can see the Sutter Buttes — a small range of eroded volcanic lava domes that at their highest point reach 2,122 feet.
+In the distance as freeway turns into highway several miles out of Chico you can see the Sutter Buttes — a small range of eroded volcanic lava domes that at their highest point reaches 2,122 feet.

 The next stop of consequence is Sacramento – the valley’s largest city.

 Highway 99 joins Interstate 5 near Sacramento International Airport and takes you past Old Sacramento – the largest restoration of a Gold Rush town and historic waterfront in the West.
 It is also home to the California State Railroad Museum – the largest of its kind in the Western Hemisphere.